 These form factors support a Primary Connector and optionally, a Secondary Connector.
 The Primary Connector is defined to be a SFF-TA-1002 compliant 4C connector plus a 28-pin bay for OCP 3.0 specific pins.
 The Secondary Connector is the 4C connector as defined in SFF-TA-1002.
 The 4C specification supports up to 32 differential pairs for a x16 PCIe connection per connector.
 For host platforms, the 28-pin OCP bay is required for the Primary connector.
 This is also mandatory for add-in cards.

 The small card uses the 4C connector for up to a x16 PCIe interface.
-The small cards implement the 28 pin OCP bay for management functions and support for up to a four PCIe hosts.
+The small cards implement and additional 28-pin OCP bay for management functions and support for up to a four PCIe hosts.
 The small size card provides sufficient faceplate area to accommodate up to 2x QSFP modules, 4x SFP modules, or 4x RJ-45 for BASE-T operation.
 The small card form factor supports up to 79W of delivered power to the card edge.

 Figure 4: Example Small Card Form Factor